mit-acl/mit-acl.github.io/_members/annikat.md

 name: Annika Thomas
 office: 31-234
 portrait: /images/members/annikat.jpg
-position: Doctoral
+position: PhD
-title: Doctoral Candidate
+title: PhD Candidate

 links: # You can use any link you want.
 The URL is displayed with the text in the *type* field.
 - type: LinkedIn